kfjahnke/envutil/README.md

 With version 0.1.2 I have changed the code to cooperate with highway's foreach_target mechanism, which is now the default (but requires highway).
-The resulting binary will contain specialized machine code for each ISA which is common on a given CPU line (e.g. SSE*, SSSE3, AVX and AVX2 on x86 CPUs) and dispatch internally to the best ISA which the current CPU can process.
+The resulting binary will contain specialized machine code for each ISA which is common on a given CPU line (e.g. SSE*, SSSE3, AVX2 and AVX3 on x86 CPUs) and dispatch internally to the best ISA which the current CPU can process.
 This gives the resulting binary a much wider 'feeding spectrum' - it should run on any x86 CPU with near-optimal ISA - for